An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Proof of main theorems at corner points

-Moreover $C_p$ varies continuously as a function of $p$ in $\bB_1$. \end{lemma} \begin{remark} The above lemma serves to determine the multiplicities of the cornered open book, when there are multiple admissible cornered open books.
-Precisely, there is a unique admissible cornered open book in the case of multiplicity $1$. \end{remark} \begin{proof}[Proof of Lemma \ref{l:convergencetangentcone}] If $q$ is required to be $p$ then we need to extend the small second fundamental forms case to the general case as in Theorem 5.8 \cite{ian2024uniqueness}.
+\end{corollary} \begin{remark} The Hölder continuity of $C_p$ as a function of $p$ in $\bB_1 \cap M$ serves to locally determine the cornered open book when there are multiple admissible cornered open books.
+This is interesting outside of the multiplicity $1$ case in which there is a unique cornered open book which takes the right boundary data. \end{remark} \begin{proof}[Proof of Lemma \ref{l:convergencetangentcone} and Corollary \ref{c:holdercorner}] If $q$ is required to be $p$ then we need to extend the small second fundamental forms case to the general case as in Theorem 5.8 \cite{ian2024uniqueness}.

-The error of replacing $p$ to $q$ is the error of changing the cornered open book, which we did in detail in Corollary 5.12 \cite{ian2024uniqueness}. \end{proof}
+The error of replacing $p$ to $q$ is the error of changing the cornered open book, which we did in detail in Corollary 5.12 \cite{ian2024uniqueness}.